CharlesWiltgen/ck/docs-site/guide/introduction.md

+---
+title: Introduction to ck
+description: Semantic code search tool that finds code by meaning, not keywords.
+Drop-in grep replacement with AI-powered understanding for developers and AI agents.
+---

 # Introduction

 **ck (seek)** finds code by meaning, not just keywords.
-It’s grep that understands what you’re looking for — search for “error handling” and find try/catch blocks, error returns, and exception handling code even when those exact words aren’t present.
+It's grep that understands what you're looking for — search for "error handling" and find try/catch blocks, error returns, and exception handling code even when those exact words aren't present.

 ## What is ck?